setrf/thistouristdoesnotexist/README.md

 thistouristdoesnotexist
 =======================

-Zero‑UI image stream: every page load returns one random photo.
-No HTML shell, no JavaScript — just an image response with caching disabled so it changes on every refresh.
+Minimal UI image stream: every page load returns one random photo, rendered inside a bare HTML shell with no text chrome.
+The image response is uncached so it changes on every refresh.

 > October 2025: The root path now serves a lightweight HTML wrapper that embeds Google Analytics property `G-4CHJNC8WWB`, displays the random image inside an `<img>` tag, and still sources content from nginx `random_index`.
 Direct links under `/photos/…` continue to return raw images.